formkit/docs-content/guides/build-a-multi-step-form.md

 Notice that FormKit passes our submit handler 2 helpful arguments: the form's data in a single request-ready object (which we're calling `formData`), and the form's underlying core `node`, which we can use to clear errors or set any returned errors using the `node.clearErrors()` and `node.setErrors()` helpers, respectively.

-[`setErrors()`](/essentials/forms#clearing-errors-using-nodeseterrors-or-formkitseterrors) takes 2 arguments: form-level errors (an array), and field-specific errors (an object).
+[`setErrors()`](/essentials/forms#clearing-errors-using-nodeseterrors-or-formkitseterrors) takes 2 arguments: form-level errors and field-specific errors.
 Our fake backend returns the `err` response which we use to set any errors.

 So, what happens if the user is on step 3 (Application) when they submit, and there are field-level errors on a hidden step?
 Thankfully, so long as the nodes exist the DOM, FormKit is able place these errors appropriately.
 This is why we used a `v-show` for the steps instead of `v-if` — The DOM node needs to exist in order to have errors set on the corresponding FormKit node.

 ## Putting it all together

 And Voilà! 🎉 We are finished!
-In addition to our submit handler, we've added some more UI and UX flourish to this final form to make it feel more real:
+In addition to our submit handler, we've added some more UI and UX flourishes to this final form to make it feel more real:

 - Added Previous / Next buttons for step navigation.
 - Added a fake backend to `utils.js` that returns errors.